Near-Infrared and Optical Observations of Type Ic SN 2021krf: Luminous Late-time Emission and Dust Formation: Results

-SN 2021krf exhibits flat light curves at late times ($t > 200$ days) as shown in Figure \ref{Flightcurves21krf}.
+A slower declining SN~Ic light curve indicates a relatively low $E_\mathrm{k}$/$M_\mathrm{ej}$, where $E_\mathrm{k}$ is the ejecta kinetic energy and $M_\mathrm{ej}$ is the ejecta mass \citep{dessart16}.
+The rapidly declining light curves of SN 1994I and SN 2020oi have been ascribed to low ejecta masses \citep{filippenko95, rho21}.
+The light curve of SN 2007gr also declines faster compared to SN 2021krf.
+In contrast, SN 2011bm \citep{valenti12}, iPTF15dtg \citep{taddia19}, and SN 2019stc \citep{gomez21} have significantly slower rise and decline rates (for $t < 100$\,days), compared to SN 2021krf.
+This suggests that at early times ($t < 100$\,days), while SN 2021krf evolves more slowly than a typical SN~Ic, it is not as extreme as SN 2011bm, SN 2019stc, and iPTF15dtg.

 A normal SN~Ic is expected to decline at least as rapidly as the $^{56}$Co radioactive decay rate \citep[see, e.g.,][]{wheeler15}, which is marked as a dashed line in Figure \ref{FLCcomp1}.
-The SN 2021krf $r$-band light curve is flatter than the corresponding $^{56}$Co decay line and that of other SNe such as SN 1994I and SN 2007gr (except iPTF15dtg) in Figure \ref{FLCcomp1}. \cite{taddia19} showed that radioactivity along with magnetar powering is the most realistic explanation for the flat late-time light curve observed for iPTF15dtg.
-Thus, SN 2021krf (like iPTF15dtg) may have additional power sources such as a central engine or CSM interaction.
+At late times ($t > 200$\,days), the SN 2021krf $r$ light curve declines more slowly than the expected decay rate of $^{56}$Co (Figures \ref{Flightcurves21krf}, \ref{FLCcomp1}), which is similar to the case of SN~Ic iPTF15dtg. \cite{taddia19} showed that radioactivity along with magnetar powering is the most realistic explanation for the late-time light curve observed for iPTF15dtg.
+Thus, in analogy with iPTF15dtg, SN 2021krf may have additional power sources such as a central engine or CSM interaction at play during late times.

 To study the pre-explosion properties of the progenitor of SN 2021krf and the explosion kinematics, we compared the observed $BgVri$ light curves from the LCO network and ZTF with theoretical SN nucleosynthesis models obtained using the 1D multigroup radiation hydrodynamics code STELLA \citep{blinnikov98, blinnikov00, blinnikov06}.
 The STELLA code calculates the spectral energy distributions (SEDs) at every time step utilizing a predictor-corrector high-order implicit scheme for line emission.
 STELLA implicitly solves the time-dependent radiation transfer equation coupled with hydrodynamics.
 Individual filter light curves are obtained by convolving the corresponding filter response with the simulated SEDs.